Throughout this month we’ve been examining gear here on WLPR. Gear that’s easy to use, won’t hurt your wallet and will help you achieve more in Logic.

 - The Studio Edition is $299 USD, which includes:

-- Plus it includes the Headphone Edition
+- And includes the SoundID Reference Headphone Edition

-Cheaper Alternatives to Refererence:
+Cheaper Alternatives to Reference:

 If Sonarworks Reference is a bit rich for you, IK Multimedia offers ARC 3.
 ARC 3 is another software system for tuning your monitors to your space.
 The app and measurement microphone bundle costs $149 USD.